Frequently Asked Questions

 Will the university accept our demands in bargaining?

 We can win the things we deserve in bargaining.
-Further, the formation of GSU would ensure that graduate student workers have the legal right and opportunity to bargain for stipend increases, better benefits, and more for years to come – and that administration is legally required to meet us at the bargaining table and negotiate.
-In the long run, this makes graduate school more safe and accessible.
+GSU has the legal right and opportunity to bargain for stipend increases, better benefits, and more.
+The administration is legally required to meet us at the bargaining table to negotiate these terms.
+In the long run, this makes graduate school a safer, more accessible, and more just place for graduate students.

-Will forming a union jeopardize our relationship with faculty and advisors?
+Will a union contract jeopardize our relationship with faculty and advisors?

-The administration is trying to pit faculty and graduate students against one another, but our faculty are among our strongest allies.
+Starting during our union election drive, the administration began trying to pit faculty and graduate students against one another, but our faculty are among our strongest allies.
 Throughout our union drive, we have had immense support from advisors, professors, and other members of the UVM faculty.
 When we learned of an email sent to all UVM faculty that alleged a union may have an adverse effect on the graduate student-faculty relationship we reached out to our allies and unionized faculty at United Academics.
 They shared the following words of solidarity:

 All graduate students have the right to organize to collectively strengthen their ability to fight for just wages, better health insurance, and a humane standard of working conditions.
 Graduate students today live in a perfect storm of exorbitant tuition, unaffordable housing (where housing can be found), rising health care costs and no longer having access to childcare on campus.
 This is an untenable situation that the UVM administration has not addressed.
 In fact, instead of meeting the legitimate needs of graduate students honestly and directly, the UVM administration’s response is a classic example of paternalistic tactics meant to disrupt organizing efforts.
 Graduate students are adults and workers, and, in those capacities, have the right to organize and the responsibility to do so if their wages, benefits, and working conditions are insufficient.
 We have seen this before.
 Previous UVM administrations have responded similarly over the past twenty years or so.
 Around the country, administrators have been making the same move since at least the 1990s, at other universities where graduate-student workers are now unionized, often after decades of patient struggle.